ArkinSolomon/ArkinSolomon.github.io/_pages/projects/arkin.md

 force-width: 50
 ---
 <div class="callout warning">
-  <h6>This project/package contains mostly synchronous functions, there is probably better ways to use this.</h6>
+  <h6>This project/package contains mostly synchronous functions, there is probably better ways to implement this.</h6>
 </div>

 My first NPM package was Arkin, named after me, Arkin.
 I mostly built it to learn how to make an publish NPM packages, I was still learning a lot about JavaScript when I made it, so I didn't realize that I didn't need to make complex functions, yet for some reason this is my most downloaded package with over 3,000 downloads.